mrbmc/mrbmc.github.io/src/projects/disney-enterprise.md

 ![golden circle](/images/portfolio/disney-enterprise/EXD-Golden-Circle.png){style="box-shadow:0 1em 1.38em 0.38em rgba(0,0,0,0.13);"}

 Culture can be designed with intentional reinforcement of the behaviors that align with our values.
-Other teams at Disney saw this and asked for an open-source toolkit for our [culture workshop](/portfolio/team-culture-workshop/).
+Other teams at Disney saw this and asked for an open-source toolkit for our [Team Charter Workshop](/portfolio/team-charter-workshop/).

 <video src="/images/portfolio/culture-workshop/EXD-workshop-timelapse.mp4" autoplay muted loop ></video>